microsoft/vcpkg-docs/vcpkg/get_started/setup-vcpkg.md

     git clone https://github.com/microsoft/vcpkg.git
     ```

-    The vcpkg open-source registry is a set of over 2,000 free libraries that have been tested together and optimized to work smoothly with vcpkg.
-While the vcpkg repo does not contain the source code for these libraries, it does contain build recipes and metadata about each library.
+    The vcpkg curated registry is a set of over 2,000 open-source libraries.
+These libraries have been validated by vcpkg's continuous integration pipelines to work together.
+While the vcpkg repository does not contain the source code for these libraries, it holds recipes and metadata to build and install them in your system.

 2. Run the bootstrap script